Modular session types for objects: A Core Distributed Language

 Rule \Rinit\ defines interaction between $\acceptterm$ and $\requestterm$, which creates a fresh channel $c$ and substitutes one endpoint into each expression.

 There are two rules for communication, involving interaction between $\sendterm$ and $\rcvterm$.
-Rule \RcomBase\ is for communication of non-objects and rule \RcomObj\ is for communication of objects. \RcomBase\ expresses a straightforward transfer of a value, while \RcomObj\ also transfers part of the heap corresponding to the contents of a transferred object.
+Rule \RcomBase\ is for communication of non-objects and rule \RcomObj\ is for communication of objects.
+Let $\mathcal{O}$ be the set of all object identifiers. \RcomBase\ expresses a straightforward transfer of a value, while \RcomObj\ also transfers part of the heap corresponding to the contents of a transferred object.
 In \RcomObj, $\varphi$ is an arbitrary renaming function which associates to every identifier in $\dom(h)$ an identifier not in $\dom(h')$.
 This rule can easily be made deterministic in practice by using a total ordering on identifiers and a mechanism to generate fresh ones.

 \Rspawn\ creates a new parallel state whose heap contains a single instance of the specified class.
 As discussed above, communication between threads is only through channels in order to keep the formal system a reasonable size; therefore, no data is transmitted to the new thread and the body of the method being spawned always has its parameter replaced by the literal $\nullterm$.
 The type system will ensure that $v=\nullterm$, so that this semantics makes sense.
 The remaining rules are standard.